 Department-approved integrative experience such as for-credit internship, practicum, fieldwork, or research experience.
-S/U grading.
 May be repeated.
-Permission of Department Chair.
+Permission of department chair.
+(S-U grading)

 PSYC 1110 GENERAL PSYCHOLOGY

 A study in the major perspectives of psychology with an emphasis on the nature and behavior of people and an examination of selected topics in the discipline.